Locust Point, Baltimore: History

 When Fort McHenry blocked the attempted invasion of Baltimore's inner harbor by British warships in September 1814, it was located on a grassy peninsula that was used for pasture.
 The grassy but jaggedly shaped peninsula point had been known as Whetstone Point, also the name of a park in London, since it was established as a port of entry by the Maryland Colonial Assembly in 1706, twenty-three years before the establishment of the town.
 Whetstone Point and the future South Baltimore peninsula was annexed by the City of Baltimore in 1816.
 The peninsula was renamed Locust Point in 1846, for the locust trees growing on the peninsula.

 Many of the streets built here during the later half of the 19th century bear the names of local heroes from the War of 1812.
 The oldest buildings are from circa 1840-1850, two-story houses on Cuba, Clement, and Towson Streets.
 Portions of the neighborhood were listed on the National Register of Historic Places in 2012.

-The area of Locust Point played prominently in the second season of the Home Box Office cable TV series The Wire.
+The area of Locust Point was featured in the second season of the HBO cable TV series The Wire.

 On June 10, 2013, a tornado hit the Locust Point area as a part of a severe storm system sprawling across the East Coast.
 The tornado caused damage to a warehouse nearby.

 Industry

 Procter & Gamble chose the Locust Point neighborhood as the location its second East Coast soap manufacturing plant in the late 1920s, reflecting the strengths of Baltimore's industrial infrastructure in the early 20th century.
 By 1990, the Procter and Gamble Baltimore Plant was producing only soaps like Ivory and Camay, and synthetic liquid detergents like Joy, Dawn, and liquid Cascade.
 In 1993, Procter & Gamble set aside reserves to fund a major restructuring of the corporation, including plant consolidation.
 On January 13, 1994, they announced that the Baltimore Plant was one of four that would be closed.
 The Baltimore Plant ceased production in 1995.
 In 1996, A&E International, a Korean firm, purchased the property with the intent to manufacture a specialty liquor for shipping to the Far East.
 Forced to abandon their plans because of the Asian financial crisis, A&E sold the plant to Struever Bros.
-Eccles & Rouse, Inc. in 1999.

-Struever Brothers Eccles & Rouse rehabilitated the historic waterfront located at the end of Hull Street, calling it Tide Point.
+Eccles & Rouse (SBER) in 1999, who rehabilitated the historic waterfront located at the end of Hull Street, calling it Tide Point.
 It was the first major redevelopment in the neighborhood in decades.
-When the project was completed in 2002, the former soap factory was turned into Class A office space.
-It is currently occupied by the sportswear firm Under Armour.
-Three silos next to the company's campus now display murals of Michael Phelps, Ray Lewis and Cal Ripken Jr.
+When the project was completed in 2002, the former soap factory was made into office space.

 There are two marine terminals of the Helen Delich Bentley Port of Baltimore located within the neighborhood, as well as the massive Domino sugar factory, a reminder that the industrial use of Baltimore Harbor is still a very important component of the local economy.